-The Caprifoliaceae Family was named and described by Antoine Laurent de Jussieu in Genera Plantarum in 1789.
+The plant family Caprifoliaceae was named and described by Antoine Laurent de Jussieu in Genera Plantarum in 1789.

 The Caprifoliaceae Family is commonly referred to as the honeysuckle family.

 For more information about this family of plants, please click on the links below.
 The links take you directly to the information about the family.
-Just take note that some of the genus names in the Wikipedia article have changed…
+Just take note that the numbers and some of the genus names in the Wikipedia article have changed…